xuhangc/ChatGPT-Academic-Prompt/README.md

 Summarize article for me based on the following content:

+Write an academic summary for the following content:

 ## Email Writing
 Write me a formal email to recipient about purpose.